Last updated on February 3, 2024

-We started our venture into the reds with the 2012 Nativo, Primitivo with aromas of pine, cedar, and strawberry.
-The flavors are predominately cherry and a light texture.
-Nativo ages in Hungarian oak with 20% being neutral and 80% neutral.
-Nativo means native in Spanish, and it signifies Oso Libre’s heritage and estate wine.
+We started our venture into the reds with the 2012 Nativo Primitivo with aromas of pine, cedar, and strawberry.
+The flavors are predominately cherry, offering a light texture.
+Nativo ages in Hungarian oak, with 20% being neutral and 80% neutral.
+Nativo means native in Spanish, which signifies Oso Libre’s heritage and estate wine.

 Next came the 2012 Carnal, a blend of Grenache, Syrah, and Petite Sirah.
 For Oso Libre, Carnal means blood brother and represents the unity between the three varietals.
 The wine exhibits spicy with floral aromas, especially violets.
 This bright wine has flavors of cherry accented by cinnamon and nutmeg.

 On a separate occasion, I sampled the 2012 Osezno Zinfandel.
 Osezno means bear cub.
 A cub is young and lively, which sets the stage for this wine as it is spirited and lively.
 I found a medium-bodied, smooth wine with flavors of bramble, dark cherry, and blackberry.
-There were hints of black pepper and allspice finish.
-As the wine sits aromas of violets and licorice became very apparent—the wine ages 20 months in Hungarian Oak.
+There were hints of black pepper and allspice on the finish.
+As the wine sits, aromas of violets and licorice become very apparent—the wine ages 20 months in Hungarian Oak.

 Oso Libre Black Angus